Seminole Gulf Railway: Route description

 In Sarasota, Seminole Gulf largely operates on a u-shaped line.
 The northwest end of the line is located just south of Bradenton in Oneco, where it continues south from CSX's Palmetto Subdivision.
 The interchange point is located a little over a mile south of CSX's Tropicana Yard, where a side track facilitates the interchange between the two companies.
 From Oneco, the line heads due south along former Seaboard Air Line Railroad tracks towards Sarasota, passing through Tallevast and close to Sarasota-Bradenton International Airport.
-The line's locomotives are stored on a spur into Suburban Propane on Whitfield Avenue in Tallevast.
+The line's locomotives are stored on a small spur at Myrtle Street west of US 301.
 Just north of Downtown Sarasota, the line turns east onto former Atlantic Coast Line Railroad tracks and comes to a wye just east of US 301.
 From the wye, the line turns back north along the former Atlantic Coast Line main line and terminates just south of Whitfield Avenue in Motoaka.

 The line went as far south as Venice when Seminole Gulf first began operating it.
 Track to Venice previously ran from the wye at the southeast corner of the current line and went south-southeast through Fruitville, Bee Ridge, Palmer Ranch and Nokomis.
 Track was abandoned south of Palmer Ranch in 2004 and the remaining line up to Fruitville Road was abandoned in 2019.
 The Legacy Trail runs on the former right of way from Fruitville Road to Venice.